alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

 * Then once you find the docs, read the whole page.
   * **Don't** just skim for code snippets!

-# How to Read

-[demo describing how to read MDN, man pages, etc..
-Also, always skip W3Schools.]

-# Google to Debug
+# Google is not a Debugger

 If you get an error that you don't understand...

 ...the first thing to do is **not** to Google it.

+# Modern Debugging: Step 1

+> Step 1: read the error

-See [Anatomy of an Error](./debugging#anatomy-of-an-error) to learn *how to read an error*.
+See [Read the Error](../tricks_of_the_trade/debugging#anchor/read-the-error) to learn *how to read an error*.

-Often reading the error reveals enough information to give you an idea for a solution.
+Often, reading the error reveals enough information to give you an idea for a solution.

 # Modern Debugging: Step 2